 How to check the issue?

-Find the link tag with the following rel=canonical attribute <link rel=”canonical” href=” https://site.com “>.
-Check the protocol specified in the href attribute.
+The first option is to check manually: right-click on the page’s blank space and choose “View page source”.
+Then find the link tag with the following rel=canonical attribute <link rel=”canonical” href=” https://site.com “>.
+Check what protocol is specified therein.

 Detect HTTP pages with HTTPS canonical

 Crawl the website to collect all HTTP pages that have HTTPS canonicals